Arthur Wellesley, 1st Duke of Wellington: Death and funeral

 He was buried in St Paul's Cathedral, and during his funeral, there was little space to stand due to the number of attendees.
 A bronze memorial was sculpted by Alfred Stevens, and features two intricate supports: "Truth tearing the tongue out of the mouth of False-hood", and "Valour trampling Cowardice underfoot".
 Stevens did not live to see it placed in its home under one of the arches of the cathedral.

 Wellington's casket was decorated with banners which were made for his funeral procession.
-Originally, there was one from Prussia, which was removed during World War I and never reinstated.
-In the procession, the "Great Banner" was carried by General Sir James Charles Chatterton of the 4th Dragoon Guards on the orders of Queen Victoria.
+Originally, there was one from Prussia, which was removed during the First World War and never reinstated.
+In the procession, the "Great Banner" was carried by General Sir James Charles Chatterton of the 4th Dragoon Guards on the orders of Victoria.

-Most of the book A Biographical Sketch of the Military and Political Career of the Late Duke of Wellington by Weymouth newspaper proprietor Joseph Drew is a detailed contemporary account of his death, lying in state and funeral.
+Most of the book A Biographical Sketch of the Military and Political Career of the Late Duke of Wellington by the Weymouth newspaper proprietor Joseph Drew is a detailed contemporary account of his death, lying in state and funeral.

 After his death, Irish and English newspapers disputed whether Wellington had been born an Irishman or an Englishman.
-In 2002, he was number 15 in the BBC's poll of the 100 Greatest Britons.
+In 2002 he was number 15 in the BBC's poll of the 100 Greatest Britons.

 Owing to its links with Wellington, as the former commanding officer and colonel of the regiment, the title "33rd (The Duke of Wellington's) Regiment" was granted to the 33rd Regiment of Foot, on 18 June 1853 (the 38th anniversary of the Battle of Waterloo) by Queen Victoria.
 Wellington's battle record is exemplary; he participated in some 60 battles during the course of his military career.